 Ropes & Gray launched a virtual panel discussion series called “Transition Tuesdays” exploring the potential impacts of the 2020 Presidential, Senate and House of Representatives elections.
 Regulatory changes that might emanate from Washington D.C. are likely to be complex, and the rules affecting business may shift rapidly, so preparation for the varied possibilities will be key.

-The first program was hosted by IP litigation partners Matt Rizzolo and Scott McKeown addressing what the new administration may hold for intellectual property rights in the United States.
+The first program was hosted by IP litigation partner Matt Rizzolo addressing what the new administration may hold for intellectual property rights in the United States.

 Topics of discussion included:

 - Expected leadership & regulatory changes at the U.S. Patent & Trademark Office

 - SCOTUS review of emergent IP issues